ImperialCollegeLondon/ReCoDe-spatial-transcriptomics/docs/3_RSE_best_practices.md

 - **Blank Lines**: Use blank lines to separate functions and classes, and to separate sections within functions.
 Use two blank lines before top-level function and class definitions, and one blank line between methods in a class.
 - **Imports**: Imports should be on separate lines and grouped in the following order: standard library imports, related third-party imports, local application/library-specific imports.
 Each group should be separated by a blank line.
 - **Naming Conventions**: Use descriptive names for variables, functions, and classes.
 Use lowercase words separated by underscores for function and variable names (e.g., `my_function`), and use CamelCase for class names (e.g., `MyClass`).
 Constants should be written in all uppercase letters with underscores (e.g., `MY_CONSTANT`).
-- **Whitespace**: Avoid extraneous whitespace in expressions and statements.
-For example, do not use spaces around the `=` sign when assigning a value to a variable, but do use spaces around operators (e.g., `x = 1 + 2` is correct, but `x=1 + 2` is not).

-You do not need to memorize all of these rules, but it is important to be aware of them and to use a linter to check your code for style violations.
-A `linter` is a tool that automatically checks your code for style and syntax errors.
-For Python, you can use `flake8` or `pylint` as linters.
-We recommend using `ruff`, which is a fast and highly configurable linter that can be used to enforce PEP 8 style guidelines and other coding standards.
+You do not need to memorize all of these rules, but it is important to be aware of them and to use a formatter and a linter to check your code for style violations.
+A "formatter" is a tool that automatically formats your code to fit a style guide.
+A "linter" is a tool that checks your code for style and syntax errors.
+For Python, you can use `black` as a formatter and `flake8` or `pylint` as linters.
+We recommend using `ruff`, which is *both* a formatter *and* a linter and is fast and highly configurable.
+It can be used to enforce PEP 8 style guidelines and other coding standards.

 To install linters and use them in VSCode, you can follow these steps: